-Mark J. Zivojnovich (email@example.com) provides strategic direction and leadership as HydroMentia Technologies LLC’s President.
-A native of Washington state, Mr. Zivojnovich holds a B.S. degree from Oregon State University, and a M.S. from Auburn University and is a founding member of HydroMentia, Inc. Mr. Zivojnovich has over 28 years of experience in a broad scope of environmental projects; including strategic planning, marketing, design, operation, and development of innovative designs.
+Mark J. Zivojnovich provides strategic direction and leadership as HydroMentia Technologies LLC’s President.
+A founding member of HydroMentia, Inc., Mr. Zivojnovich holds a B.S. degree from Oregon State University, and a M.S. from Auburn University.
+Mr. Zivojnovich has over 30 years of experience in a broad scope of environmental projects; including strategic planning, marketing, design, operation, and development of innovative designs.
 Mr. Zivojnovich previously served as Director of Environmental Services for MFM Environmental, and was responsible for the company’s compliance and recycled energy operations.

 Walter Hamilton Adey, Ph.D, has degrees from MIT and the University of Michigan.
 He is presently serving as Director of Marine Systems Laboratory, Museum of Natural History, Smithsonian Institution.
 He is widely published and well known in the field of marine biology.
 In 1982, Dr. Adey was awarded Patent No. 4,333,263, which served as the foundation for Algal Turf Scrubber® technology.
 He went on to obtain the series of patents that provide the foundation for the ATS™ technology.
 For more than three decades, he has been the leading researcher investigating the use of Algal Turf Scrubber® for nutrient pollution control.
 He and his wife, Karen Adey, co-authored the primary graduate text for managing closed aquatic ecosystems using the ATS™ technology, Dynamic Aquaria.
 Dr. Adey is a founder and serves as a Director of Aquatic BioEnhancement Systems, Inc. Dr. Adey serves as a consulting scientist to HydroMentia Technologies LLC, and continues to conduct research on the Algal Turf Scrubber® Technology.